drunomics/nuxtjs-drupal-ce/README.md

 The module provides a server middleware that handles form submissions sent via `POST` requests.

-To skip the form handler, add a `x-drupalce-skip-form-handler: true` header to the `POST` request.
+To disable the form handler, add `skipFormHandler: true` to the `drupalCe` config.

 ## Previous options not supported in 2.x version